 The Board of Directors sets the Basic Policy on Internal Controls, which serves as the foundation for the Basic Policy for Group Management.
 These policies provide the framework for a highly transparent governance structure for the Company and Group companies.

-To ensure transparency in the appointment and treatment of directors, the chairman and a majority of the members of the Nomination and Compensation Committee, an advisory organ to the Board of Directors, are outside directors.
+In addition、to ensure transparency in the appointment and treatment of directors, the chairman and a majority of the members of the Nomination and Compensation Committee, an advisory organ to the Board of Directors, are outside directors.

 3. Directors and the Board of Directors